 See the Message Passing with GLSL section for how to use message passing with GLSL shaders to pass data to shaders dynamically.

-You can chain video objects together to create complex video effects, by using the output of a video object as an input to another.
-For example: P5 -> Hydra -> GLSL -> output
+You can chain visual objects together to create video effects and compositions, by using the output of a visual object as an input to another.

 .